-This Corporate Governance Statement reports the governance processes and procedures in place at Riversgold Ltd (Riversgold or the Company) as at 30 June 2022 and has been approved by the Board of the Company as at 30 September 2022.
+This Corporate Governance Statement reports the governance processes and procedures in place at Riversgold Ltd (Riversgold or the Company) as at 30 June 2024 and has been approved by the Board of the Company as at 31 October 2024.
 This Corporate Governance Statement is also provided on our website, together with copies of our Board and Board Committee Charters and some of the Company's key policies.
-The ASX Appendix 4G, which is a checklist cross-referencing the fourth edition of the ASX Corporate Governance Principles and Recommendations (ASX Recommendations) to the relevant disclosures in the Corporate Governance Statement and the 2022 Annual Report is also provided on that webpage.
+The ASX Appendix 4G, which is a checklist cross-referencing the fourth edition of the ASX Corporate Governance Principles and Recommendations (ASX Recommendations) to the relevant disclosures in the Corporate Governance Statement and the 2024 Annual Report is also provided on our website.